-Meal components are designed to provide nutritious and well-balanced meals.
-Options will be available; however, each meal has a minimum requirement that must be taken.
+Meal components are designed to provide nutritious and well-balanced meal however, each meal has a minimum requirement that must be taken.

-Breakfast requires 3 meal components to be taken while lunch and supper require 4 meal components to be taken by each participant.
+lunch and supper require 4 meal components to be taken by each participant.

 Note - two servings within the same component does not count as an additional component.